 In today’s world, doing things faster and better is almost always an advantage, even in education.
-With competency-based education (CBE), students can do just that.
-By offering course credit for demonstrating mastery of a measurable skill or competency, CBE can provide an expedited pathway to both gaining new career skills and earning a degree.
+With competency-based education programs (CBE), students can do just that.
+By offering course credit for demonstrating mastery of a measurable skill or competency, CB programs can provide an expedited pathway to both gaining new career skills and earning a degree.

 CBE programs focus on demonstrating what you can do.
 Other programs may spend a fixed amount of time in each course.
 Flexibility, working at your own pace and greater affordability (by shortening the time to graduation) are just a few of the benefits.

-CBE programs are designed for professionals who want to learn new and valuable skills.
+Competency-based education programs are designed for professionals who want to learn new and valuable skills.
 They are also for learners who have a core set of competencies they’ve acquired through life and work experience.
-CBE tends to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
+CBE programs tend to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
 At the same time, students impart new skills which can be added to their toolboxes.
 Skills can be used for real-life application in the workplace.

 Additionally, the flexibility of CBE programs enables students to better balance life, work and school.